Charlie Harper (Two and a Half Men): Jill/Bill

 Bill (Chris O'Donnell) was a previous girlfriend of Charlie's appearing in a season one episode, "An Old Flame with a New Wick".
 Bill had since had sexual-reassignment surgery and was formerly living as Jill.
 Charlie comments during the episode that while the relationship was passionate, sex with Bill was "a little weird".
 As the episode progresses, Bill begins dating Charlie's mother Evelyn (she is initially unaware of Bill's history).
 Once Bill's identity is revealed to her, she faints, but decides to continue seeing Bill.
 Bill was never seen or mentioned again.

 Lisa

 Lisa (Denise Richards) was Charlie's favorite ex-girlfriend on the show.
 In real life, after meeting in 2000 and marrying in 2002, the couple welcomed their first child, daughter Sam Sheen, in 2004.
 Lisa appeared in one season 1 and one season 2 episode.
 In "Merry Thanksgiving," Charlie proposed to her but she decided to marry another man.
-In "Yes, Monsignor," Charlie had to prove that he is capable of caring for babies when he found out she had one (played by Richards' and Sheen's real-life elder daughter Sam).
+In "Yes, Monsignor," Charlie had to prove that he is capable of caring for babies when he found out that she had one (played by Richards' and Sheen's real-life elder daughter Sam).
 She was absent at Charlie's funeral.